-One switchboard/attendant console necessary for operation of each eligible PBX or eligible Centrex telephone service is eligible.
+E911 Voice Compression Module Voice Interface Card One switchboard/attendant console necessary for operation of each eligible PBX or eligible Centrex telephone service is eligible.
 An intercom system that is an integral component of a PBX or other eligible product can be included in the cost of the eligible component.

-Video Centralized video components necessary to transport Components information all the way to individual classrooms or public areas of a library are eligible.
-This includes: CODEC / video encoder Master Control Unit Multipoint Control Unit PVBX Video Amplifier Video Channel Modulator Enhanced Multimedia Interface Equipment that is used to control the programming, distribution, and selection of video content can be eligible if used in the transport of information to individual classrooms or public areas of a library, however such components are not eligible if used in end-user equipment and/or are operated directly by end-users.
-Other Eligible Documentation in hard copy or electronic form is eligible for Internal discount if it is basic and is provided as part of the purchase of Connections eligible components.
-Components Racks and cabinets are eligible only to the extent that the components they contain are eligible.
+Video Components Centralized video necessary to transport information all the way to individual classrooms or public areas of a library are eligible.
+This includes: CODEC Master Control Unit Multipoint Control Unit PVBX Video Amplifier Video Channel Modulator Enhanced Multimedia Interface Equipment that is used to control the programming, distribution, and selection of video content can be eligible if used in the transport of information to individual classrooms or public areas of a library, however such components are not eligible if used in end-user equipment and/or are operated Other Eligible directly by end-users.
+Documentation in hard copy or electronic form is eligible for Internal Connections Components discount if it is basic and is provided as part of the purchase of eligible components.
+Racks are eligible only to the extent that the components they contain are eligible.
 A surge protector provided as an integral component of a rack or cabinet without separately identifiable cost can be included in the cost of the rack or cabinet, but a separately-priced surge protector is not eligible.
 System improvements and upgrades to eligible components are eligible for discount.
 Memory upgrades, for example, to eligible servers are eligible, but memory upgrades would not be eligible in end-user workstations.
 Please see the Miscellaneous section of this document for additional entries applicable to Internal Connections, such as charges for installation and configuration.
-Ineligible Products and services are only eligible as Internal Connections Internal if they are an essential element in the transmission of information within the school or library.
-Connections Components The following components are NOT ELIGIBLE: (Not Eligible) Asbestos removal